Cheukting/building-ai-agents-nov2025/workshop/README.md

 ## Exercise 2.1 - Design an AI agent

 In this exercise, we will start by writing down our AI agent design.
-You can use any tools or event pen and papers for this exercise.
-Try follow the steps below.
+You can use any tools or even pen and papers for this exercise.
+Try to follow the steps below.

 1) Think of what kind of AI agent you would like to build.
 To make it simple, narrow the scope by picking a specific task the AI agent is designed for.
 Here are a few ideas: